 AM stores the Java agent properties in the AM configuration store.
 Storing the agent configuration centrally allows you to configure your agents by using the AM console, the ssoadm command, and the REST API.
+This is the default configuration location mode.

-To access the centralized agent configuration in the AM console, navigate to Realms > Realm Name > Applications > Agents > J2EE > Agent Name.
+To access the centralized agent configuration in the AM console, navigate to Realms > Realm Name > Applications > Agents > Java > Agent Name.

-For more information on creating centrally-stored agent profiles, see Section 2.3, "Creating Agent Profiles".
+For more information on creating centrally-stored agent profiles, see "Creating Agent Profiles".

-Local configuration
+• Local configuration